 It is important to realize a couple things: first, the Israeli government recognizes the rights of Muslims to worship on the Temple Mount, and it works to protect them there.
 Second, the Qur'an upholds the rights of the Jews to the Promised Land, which includes Jerusalem: “And thereafter Allah said to the children of Israel, ‘Dwell securely in the Promised Land’” (Sura 17:104; see also Sura 2:122; Sura 45:17; and Sura 57:26).

 Normally, every country designates its own capital, and then nations with diplomatic relations with that country build an embassy in that city.
 For instance, when Brazil moved its capital from Rio de Janeiro to Brasilia in 1961, all the foreign embassies moved as well.
 The only country in the world whose capital has not been honored this way is Israel.
 All of Israel’s government buildings, as well as the residences of the President and Prime Minister, are there.
-Yet not a single foreign embassy is in Jerusalem.
+As of July 2023, only Guatemala, Honduras, Kosovo, and the U.S. have official embassies in Jerusalem.
 We believe that Israel should be afforded the same right as every other country to choose its own capital.

 The rebirth of Israel in 1948 was a vital step in the fulfillment of biblical prophecy.
 The dry bones began coming back together (Ezekiel 37).
 The recognition of Jerusalem as Israel’s true and historic capital is another giant step.
 The stage is being set for the rest of prophetic scriptures to be fulfilled.
 We may not know all the implications of current events on the prophetic timeline, but one thing we can say for sure is that Jerusalem is a special city.
 It is the only city in the world where God has put His Name: “In Jerusalem, which I have chosen out of all the tribes of Israel, I will put my Name forever” (2 Kings 21:7).